Mataparīkṣottara: Contents

 In the concluding verse of his work, Harachandra vows to convert to Christianity if his objections were answered satisfactorily.
-He offered to engage in further dialogues with Muir only if Muir was willing to renumerate him and bear the printing costs.
+He offered to engage in further dialogues with Muir only if Muir was willing to remunerate him and bear the printing costs.

 Reception

 Conservative Hindus endorsed Harachandra as a defender of their faith.
 The work was translated into Bengali language, and appeared in serial form in the Calcutta newspaper Prabhakara, with recommendations from leading Hindu citizens.

 On the other hand, the Calcutta Christian Observer (1841) criticized the text as a "silly book full of falsehood and bitter invectives", and declared that the job of Christian missionaries would be very easy if Hindu pandits were only as competent as Harachandra.
 Within a few months, Muir responded to Harachandra with a rebuttal in the Christian Intelligencer of Calcutta, titled "On the Arguments by which the Alleged Eternity of the Vedas May be Refuted".
 He also included some of these arguments in the 1840 edition of the Mataparīkṣā.

 An unidentified British "gentleman" admonished Harachandra in three sermons delivered at the Christ Church in Cornwallis Square, Calcutta.
 Thomas Dealtry, the Anglican Archdeacon of Calcutta, selected K. M. Banerjea to officially respond to Harachandra's work.
 Banerjea, a Hindu convert to Christianity and a clergyman at the Christ Church, published a Bengali-language retort in 1841, titled Satyā Sthāpana o Mithyā Nāśana (English title: "Truth Defended, Error Exposed").
 Banerjea accused Harachandra of not adhering to "the rules of common courtesy", and criticized his assertions as "glaringly incorrect, absurd, utterly subversive of all religion".